alireza7575/alireza7575/README.md

 - 🌱 I’m continually learning and growing my knowledge in ROS and AI.
 - 🤝 I’m looking to collaborate on innovative robotics projects.
 - 💬 Ask me about anything related to robotics, I am happy to help.
-- ⚡ Fun fact: In my free time, I build miniature robots and run a robotics youtube channel.
+- ⚡ Fun fact: I build miniature robots and run a robotics YouTube channel in my free time.

 ## 🎈 Let's Connect and Shape the Future Together
 - 🎫 LinkedIn: Find my professional journey and connect with me on [LinkedIn](https://www.linkedin.com/in/alireza-ahmadii/)